catonsville-pack-306/cub306.org/public/events/2018_2019/spring_campout/index.md

 [BSA Medical Form A & B][bsa_med_a_b]

 If you have any questions please email [Wil][camp] or [Thomas][mast].

+## Directions to Camp Oest##

+1. From the south take U.S. Rt.
+1 to Route 136 (WAWA).
+2. Turn left on Route 136.
+3. Turn right at the flashing light (the town of Dublin) on Rt.
+440 for a block, then turn left on Castleton Rd.
+4. After 1.5 miles, left on Day Rd. for a block.
+5. Turn right on Robinson Mill Rd. (camp signs will help for those last three turns) for 1 mile to the Camp Oest parking lot.

+[Printable Directions][print_directions]

 ## Parking ##
 [![Oest Map][bc_oest_map]][bc_oest_map]